Programs & Events

 • Little Explorers: Preschool Story Hour - Wednesday from 10:30-11am

-• Glacier View Art for young artists - STARTS Wednesday, Oct.
+• Glacier View Art for young artists - STARTED Wednesday, Oct.
 15, 3:40-5pm at the Mountain Meetin' Place.
-Contact kylie@redfeatherlibrary.org to register.
+Enrollment is currently full, but contact kylie@redfeatherlibrary.org to be placed on the waiting list.

 • Knit & Stitch - 4th Wednesday of the month 10a-12pm All stitchers are welcome to attend and bring a project to work on.